 The recommendations of the four authors regarding the realisation of the UN SDGs were presented at the International Measurement Confederation (IMEKO) Joint Symposium at the beginning of July 2019 in St Petersburg, Russia.

-The research by the four authors focuses on two topics.
-Echoing concerns from the UN Industrial Development Organisation (UNIDO), the International Bureau of Weights and Measures (BIPM), and the International Organisation of Legal Metrology (OIML), the authors’ first concern is the issue of metrology.
-Metrology is the science of measurement, which establishes a common understanding of units.
+The research by the four authors focuses on two topics that echoe concerns from the UN Industrial Development Organisation (UNIDO), the International Bureau of Weights and Measures (BIPM), and the International Organisation of Legal Metrology (OIML).
+The authors’ first issue is with metrology, the science of measurement, which establishes a common understanding of units.

 In the specific context of the UN SDGs, the authors note that the 17 goals and the 232 different indicators attached to the SDGs are ordinal scores such as rankings that are useful for ranking performance rather than actually measuring it.
 Moreover, these indicators are treated in isolation from one another and often mistaken for actually measures.